 “This is the first time we’ve been able to visualize the flow of energy from larger gravity waves to smaller flow instabilities and turbulence in the upper atmosphere,” Fritts said.
 “At these altitudes you can literally see the gravity waves breaking — like ocean waves on the beach — and cascading to turbulence.”

 The PMC Turbo balloon payload was equipped with seven specially designed imaging systems to observe the clouds.
 Each included a high-resolution camera, a computer control and communications system, and 32 terabytes of data storage.
-The seven imaging systems were arranged to create a mosaic of wide views extending one hundred miles across, with each narrow views able to image turbulence features as small as 20 yards wide.
+The seven imaging systems were arranged to create a mosaic of wide views extending one hundred miles (161 kilometers) across, with each narrow view able to image turbulence features as small as 20 yards (18 meters) wide.
 For the first time, a lidar — or laser radar — measured the precise altitudes of the PMCs as well as the temperature fluctuations of the gravity waves above and below the PMCs.